Islamic clothing: Syria

-In 2011, Syrian President Bashar Assad reversed a decision that bans teachers from wearing the niqab.
+In 2011, Syrian President Bashar al-Assad reversed a decision that bans teachers from wearing the niqab.
 The move was seen as an attempt to appease Salafis as he faced down the uprising challenging his secular rule.
 As a symbol of political Islam, the government had banned the niqab in July 2010.
 Syria was the latest in a string of nations from Europe to the Middle East to weigh in on the niqab, perhaps the most visible symbol of fundamentalist Sunni Islam.

 Pakistan

 In Pakistan, the topic of the hijab is extraordinarily controversial.
 The veil is constantly a topic of debate and has been for decades now.
 The Pew Research Center gathered information on several countries, including Pakistan, and came back with results on how people's perceptions of the veil differ across the world.
 Participants were given pictures of six women wearing different styles of veil along with the question: "What Style of Dress is Appropriate for Women in Public?".
 The results found that: "In Pakistan, there is an even split (31% vs. 32%) between woman #3 and woman #2, who is wearing a niqab that exposes only her eyes, while nearly a quarter (24%) choose woman #4."
 The results show that there is still a lot of debate about what type of dress women perceive to be most appropriate, and it seems that the debate will continue to go on for many years to come.